 - Wash and peel the skin of apple.
 Core and chop to pieces and add them to a blender and puree.
 You can blend it coarsely for toddlers.
 Set this aside.

-- Stir in 1 cup of water with flour in a pan and cook on a low to medium flame until the mixture thickens.
-Switch off the stove.
-Keep the pot covered for 2 minutes.
+- Stir in 1 cup of water with flour in a pan.
+Cook on a low to medium flame stirring continuously until the mixture thickens and turns glossy.

 - Add the apple puree, ghee and sweetener if using.
 Stir to mix well.

 - Cool down and serve apple ragi when it is warm.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.

 For best results follow my detailed step-by-step photo instructions and tips above the recipe card.